 Watching the old Rockford Files episodes are quite worthwhile, architecture wise, as they are a documentary of mid-1970s Los Angeles.

-We caught the pilot episode of Rockford on Hulu.com, which set up the premise of the series.
+The pilot episode of Rockford is on Hulu, which sets up the premise of the series.
 The pilot includes Rockford’s office in a trailer at 2354 Ocean Boulevard, Malibu.
 The episode is not just filmed in L.A.; it includes interesting views of the Clark County Courthouse, Las Vegas, and its funky Aztec-looking patterns.